ibrahimshittu/ThriveAgricFrontendTest/README.md

 ## ☕ How can I use ?

-Now that you have installed the GitHub Explorer, follow this steps to run the project:
+Now that you have installed, follow this steps to run the project:

 ```
   yarn start